TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 42/Job 42.16.md

 ---

-And after this Job lived a hundred and forty years, and saw his sons, and his sons' sons, [even] four generations.
+After this Job lived one hundred forty years, and saw his sons, and his sons' sons, to four generations.